FarronF/limerick-council-meetings/meetings/2022/09/26-Full Meeting of Limerick City and County Council/Minutes - Ordinary Meeting of Limerick City and County Council - 11th July 2022.md

 developments quicker and he confirmed that the LDA would be invited to present to the

-Members at the September Meeting.---
+Members at the September Meeting.
+---
 10

 6.